Market

 authorities.
 Where an outflow of funds is believed to be

-probable and a reliable estimate of the outcome of the disputes
+probable and a reliable estimate of the outcome of the

-management provides for its best estimate of the liability.
-Such
+external advice, management provides for its best estimate

-accruals are by nature complex estimation uncertainty.
+of the liability.
+Such accruals are by nature complex

-The Company reviews contracts with customer periodically
+The Company reviews contracts with customers periodically

 to assess provisions to be made for onerous contract by